 "It’s a changing world," Lazarus told the San Francisco Examiner.
 But he said "the question is what time do you give your local businesses to comply and not go out of business?"

-According to the Associated Press, Mayor Mark Farrell said he plans to sign the legislation, having San Francisco join two other California cities, West Hollywood and Berkeley, which already ban fur sales.
+San Francisco joins two other California cities, West Hollywood and Berkeley, which already ban fur sales.